tuxflo/DFA_Test/README.md

 # DFA_Test
-Basic implementation of a Deterministic Finite Automaton
+Basic implementation of a Deterministic Finite Automaton.